nytimes/kyt/README.md

 Your escape from configuration hell

 ## What is kyt?
-kyt is a dev tool created to let developers build node apps without having to spend hours messing setup, configuration, and build tools.
+kyt is a dev tool created to let developers build node apps without having to spend hours messing with setup, configuration, and build tools.

 ## How it Works

-kyt uses webpack and babel to manage a dev and production build for node apps.
+kyt uses webpack and babel to manage a dev and production builds for node apps.
 It [supports](/config/webpackConfig.md) popular libaries including React and css-modules.

 For advanced use cases, kyt enables developers to add additional tools and configuration.
-See our [config override instructions](/config/kytConfig.md#modifyWebpackConfig) for details, and our [recipes](/recipes.md) for examples.
+See our [config override instructions](/config/kytConfig.md#modifyWebpackConfig) for details, and our [recipes](/Recipes.md) for examples.

 ## Requirements